Sjj1024/PakePlus/docs/guide/custompack.md

 4. After making the changes, push this branch to your repository, then trigger the compilation in GitHub Actions.
    When triggering, remember to select the branch as `deepseek`, then click "Run workflow" and wait for the compilation to complete.

-5. After the release is complete, go to the PackPlus release page to download your software.
+5. After the release is complete, go to the PakePlus release page to download your software.